RoboChiz/Yogscart-Unity5/README.md

 ## Changelog : Started 04/08/2016

+## 22/05/2017
+* Fixed pitched of lapis, crates and egg power ups on drive by
+* Made pitch change for background music on final lap
+* Added a Top Down Map
+* Implemented Top Down Map on Sjin's Farm

+## 18/05/2017
+* Added Sji'n Farm Intro Cutscene
+* Updated name textures for scoreboards to new style
+* Added Pigs to Sjin's Farm
+* Fixed Collision Handler Bug

 ## 17/05/2017
 * Fixed centering on Rotate GUI Indicator
 * Added kinematic rigidbodies to Sjin's Farm Walls